Rise-Vision/risevision-documentation/_posts/user/player/chrome-app/2015-04-21-configure-kiosk-mode.md

 An application on Chrome OS must be configured for single app kiosk mode using **Chrome Device Management** in order for it to start up automatically when the device is powered on or rebooted.

 ###What is Chrome Device Management?
-Chrome device management gives Chrome for Work administrators the ability to configue policies for a Chrome device, such as configuring an application to start automatically on boot up.
+Chrome device management gives Chrome for Work administrators the ability to configure policies for a Chrome device, such as configuring an application to start automatically on boot up.

 For more details on managing Chrome devices using Chrome Device Management, please see the documentation at https://support.google.com/chrome/a/answer/1289314?hl=en